Dropping the Struggle Therapy Course

 Title: Dropping the struggle: Wellbeing skills for parents

-Next start date TBC – please email Kathryn to express your interest and for more info (email address below)
+The next course will start on the evening of Monday 12th September at 8.30pm – please email Kathryn to express your interest and for more info (email address below)

 Title: Dropping the struggle: Wellbeing skills for Dads